felipecsl/hl/README.md

 # `hl` your homelab app CLI

-Goal: A CLI to spin up, manage, and monitor apps on a homelab server.
+Goal: A CLI to spin up, manage, deploy, and monitor apps on a homelab server, or any remote host, really.

+`hl` needs Docker and git on the remote host.

+Apps are placed under `~/apps/<appname>` on the remote host, and each app is a git repository.
+Deploying an app happens automatically upon git push.

+Traefik is used as a reverse proxy, so make sure you have it set up beforehand.
+Traefik is not currently managed by `hl` but may be in the future.

 ## Building